Seshnik/Hourglass-Calculator/README.md

 **Hourglass PvP Calculator** is a tool for **Sea of Thieves**, specifically designed for the **Hourglass PvP** mode.
 This application helps players calculate essential information related to leveling, including the optimal win streak to aim for based on their win rate, the estimated time required to reach a target level, and more.

+__Note:__
+This does not interact with the game at all, this is purely a side-application used to calculate your Win-rate with the data you feed the tool, the streak you should be aiming for and the amount of battles required to reach your target level.

 ## Features

 - **Win Rate-Based Streak Suggestions**: Calculate the best win streak for your current win rate to maximize XP gains and reduce time spent leveling.